tetra3dprint/HemeraOdyssey/Build_Guide/01_Part_Left.md

 * Insert all 5 hex nuts using a 14mm bolt from the rear<br>
 ![02](../img/Part_Left/02.jpg)
 ---
-* Insert both LM8UU bearings in x configuration (looking down from front & above) for both<br>
+* Insert both LM8UU bearings in X configuration (looking down from front & above) for both<br>
 ![03](../img/Part_Left/03.jpg)
 ![04](../img/Part_Left/04.jpg)
 ---